-Donncha has worked as a mentor and consultant with startups and SMEs operating in a wide variety of market sectors to include: food, Internet of Things, Software, eLearning, consumer electronics, construction, professional services and B2B products.
+Donncha has been engaged as a mentor with startups and SMEs operating in a wide variety of market sectors to include: food, Internet of Things, Software, eLearning, consumer electronics, construction, professional services, consumer services and B2B products (and many more).

-The role of the Mentor is to share wisdom gained from experience and learning.
+The job of the Mentor is to share wisdom gained from experience and learning.
 The mentor’s principal function is to listen and to ask questions.

-Mentors help the clients to explore their goals and ideas for the future and to help them realistically appraise their current situation.
-As plans develop the role is to challenge and support the execution of the client’s plans and to assist them keep track with their objectives.
+Mentors help the mentees to explore their goals and ideas for the future and to help them realistically appraise their current situation.
+As plans develop the role is to challenge and support the execution of the client’s plans and to assist them to keep track of their objectives.

 Mentors are not encouraged to solve the problems for the client, rather to help clients develop the capability to solve their own problems.